pinecoders/pinecoders.github.io/resources/README.md

 ## Educational Content
 [Kodify](https://kodify.net/tradingview-programming-articles/): The indispensable and largest, most complete and well-written set of in-depth articles on Pine.
 Articles discuss many finer points of Pine not covered elsewhere.
 More than 200 articles to help you master Pine.

-[Backtest Rookies](https://backtest-rookies.com/category/tradingview/): They produce quality material illustrating many of the typical tasks or subjects Pine coders want to do or explore.
+[Backtest Rookies](https://backtest-rookies.com/category/tradingview/): They produce very quality material illustrating many of the typical tasks or subjects Pine coders want to do or explore.

 [PuppyTherapy (Medium)](https://medium.com/@PuppyTherapy): This is the Medium account of a TradingView user by the same name.
 You may have used or seen his APEX indicators.